What are the major tissues of the nervous system?

 Neurons are classified in their structure.
 Its basis is on the number of processes extending out from your cell body.
 Neurons are then classified into three major groups.
 It includes neurons that are multipolar, bipolar, and unipolar.

 Multipolar neurons are the significant type of neurons in your central nervous system.
 It is also the efferent division of your peripheral nervous system.
 This type of neuron has three or more processes that extend out from your cell body.
-IN humans, they comprise more than 99% of their neurons.
+In humans, they comprise more than 99% of their neurons.

 Bipolar neurons are rare and are present in your olfactory system and the retina of your eye.
 This type of neuron only has two processes that extend in opposite directions from your cell body.
 One process is your dendrite, and the other process is your axon.